UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Satellite Launch Vehicles

 Satellite Launch Vehicles | Science & Technology for UPSC CSE PDF Download

-A launch vehicle is a rocket-powered vehicle used to transport a spacecraft beyond Earth’s atmosphere, either into orbit around Earth or to some other destination in outer space.
-The launch vehicles have been used to send crewed spacecraft, uncrewed space probes, and satellites into space since the 1950s.
+• A launch vehicle is a rocket-powered machine designed to carry a spacecraft beyond Earth's atmosphere, either into orbit around our planet or to other destinations in outer space.

 Satellite Launch Vehicles | Science & Technology for UPSC CSE